-The &M command (used to select various methods of DTR dialling in AT command mode) has no effect when the mode is operating in V.25bis command mode.
+IF Solution IT The Solution of the select various methods of DTR dialling in AT command mode) has no effect when the mode is operating in V.25bis command mode.

 To select direct dialling:

 • Type: AT#D1 <E>

 When DTR next goes from low to high, the modem will dial the stored phone number zero.
 Please note, some dial modifiers supported in V.25bis command mode are different to those supported in AT command mode and, thus, will be ignored by the modem if they are not appropriate for the selected command mode.
 Refer to the previous section, 'Stored Number Dialling', for more information about storing phone numbers in your modem; refer to the Command Descriptions section of this guide for more information about the dial modifiers supported in V.25bis mode.